Police Blotter: August 11, 2021

 FELONY ARRESTS

-Phillip C. Savala, 34, of 28 Modoc Street, Colusa, was arrested by the Colusa Police Department at 10:31 p.m.
+Martin Alcaraz-Vargas, 24, of the 100 block of Ninth Street, Williams, was arrested by the Yuba City Police Department at 12:38 a.m.
 Aug.
-6 in the 100 block of Sioc Street in Colusa on suspicion of criminal threats with the intent to terrorize, assault with a deadly weapon, child endangerment, brandishing a weapon or firearm, trespassing, bringing drugs or alcohol into a prison or jail and violation of parole.
-He was booked into the Colusa County Jail.
+10 on Youngs Lane, north of Downie Street, Yuba City, on suspicion of carrying a concealed weapon in a vehicle.
+He was booked into Sutter County Jail.

-DUI ARRESTS

-Makayla M. Johnson, 25, of the 1100 block of Charlotte Avenue, Yuba City, was arrested by the California Highway Patrol at 12:50 a.m.
+Bryan Young, 41, of the 1600 block of Josephene Way, Yuba City, was arrested by the Yuba City Police Department at 9:29 p.m.
 Aug.
-5 on State Route 45 at Harbison Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and resisting arrest.
-She was booked into the Colusa County Jail.
+9 on suspicion of threatening to commit a crime, robbery, inflicting corporal injury, and false imprisonment.
+He was booked into Sutter County Jail.

-Esther Aguilar, 49, of the 200 block of Eighth Street, Williams, was arrested by the Williams Police Department at 11:39 p.m.
+Jacob Roberts, 39, of Yuba City, was arrested by the Yuba City Police Department at 8:45 p.m.
 Aug.
-7 in the 700 block of North Street in Williams.
-She was booked into the Colusa County Jail.
+9 in the 900 block of Plumas Street on suspicion of threatening to commit a crime.
+He was booked into Sutter County Jail.

+DUI ARRESTS

-Alejo D. Chavez, 64, of the 1400 block of Lake Avenue, Colusa, was arrested by the California Highway Patrol at 1:55 a.m.
+Haley Summers, 21, of the 1400 block of Butte House Road, Yuba City, was arrested by the Yuba City Police Department at 2:07 a.m.
 Aug.
-8 on State Route 45 just north of Neva Avenue on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and driving without a license.
-He was booked into the Colusa County Jail.
+9 in the 300 block of Colusa Avenue.
+She was booked into Sutter County Jail.

-Daniel Lopez Tapia, 30, of the 5800 block of Theatre Road, Williams, was arrested by the California Highway Patrol at 11:21 p.m.
+Lee Fortine, 26, of the 90 block of Clark Avenue, Yuba City, was arrested by the Yuba City Police Department at 10:59 p.m.
 Aug.
-7 on the southbound Interstate 5 ramp from State Route 20.
-He was booked into the Colusa County Jail.
+8 in the 1400 block of Bridge Street.
+He was booked into Sutter County Jail.

-Martin Paniagua Moreno, 35, of the 1900 block of S. Dora Street, Ukiah, was arrested by the California Highway Patrol at 10:02 p.m.
+Yia Yang, 34, of the 700 block of Kelly Avenue, Yuba City, was arrested by the Yuba City Police Department at 12 a.m.
 Aug.
-8 on State Route 20 east of San Jose Road.
-He was booked into the Colusa County Jail.
+8 in the 30 block of Morton Street.
+He was booked into Sutter County Jail.

-Alfonso Velasco, 18, of the 400 block of Fifth Street, Taft, was arrested by the California Highway Patrol at 12:51 a.m.
-Aug.
-7 on southbound Interstate 5 at Husted Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and an outstanding warrant.
-He was booked into the Colusa County Jail.

-Carla M. Brenner, 68, of 29 Oak Street, Colusa, was arrested by the Colusa Police Department at 5:26 p.m.
-Aug.
-9 in the alleyway behind 29 Oak Street in Colusa on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and driving with a suspended license.
-She was booked into the Colusa County Jail.